Organoclays for Wastewater Remediation

 The organoclay project is new in my lab.
 We haven’t published on it yet, but we recently received funding from the National Science Foundation to pursue lots of exciting work on it.

-The basic idea is to better understand the chemistry governing the uptake of hydrophobic organic environmental contaminants (things like components of crude oil, pesticides, etc.) from water by an engineered clay.
-The hope is to use the engineered clay as a purification filter, just like the activated carbon filters in your home Brita pitcher or in your fish tank.
+The basic idea is to better understand the chemistry governing the uptake of organic environmental contaminants, especially compounds that disrupt the hormone system of humans and wildlife, from wastewater by an engineered natural clay (an organoclay).
+Ultimately, the goal would be to use the organoclay as a purification filter, just like the activated carbon filters in your home Brita pitcher or in your fish tank.
 As is the case for activated carbon, this could be scaled up or down, as needed.
-This basic idea isn’t new, but there’s still a lot of chemistry about what works, what doesn’t, and why that we don’t understand.
+The basic idea isn’t new, but there’s still a lot of chemistry about what works, what doesn’t, and why that we don’t understand.

 Here’s how I described the project to the NSF — students, if you are interested in working on this project, be in touch!